-7. Assessment & Progression • Children are assessed against the three key areas: head, heart and hands. • They are assessed at the end of every half term. • All staff have access to the assessment excel document from the school's learning platform.
+7. Assessment & Progression

+- Children are assessed against the three key areas: head, heart and hands. - They are assessed at the end of every half term. - All staff have access to the assessment excel document from the school's learning platform.

 8. Monitoring & Evaluation

-• The quality and provision of PE are consistent across the school, with termly monitoring from the PE co-ordinator and sports coach, supported by a member of • SLT.
-Monitoring is done through constant adaptation to the action plan, lesson observations and assessment scrutiny. • The monitoring provides indication for further development in PE, with the opportunity to use INSET days to plug any whole school gaps.
-9. Safe Practice in PE • In order for deliver safe practice in PE, we follow strict guidance from afPE Safe Practice in PE Handbook. • The PE co-ordinator and SLT are responsible for Health & Safety/ First Aid, and have written a clear risk assessment.
-They ensure that all staff have seen and signed relevant documentation. • There is a strict jewellery policy throughout school, with particular focus in PE.
-All • children should remove jewellery prior to PE, by, if for any reason, children are unable to remove jewellery, they will wear appropriate adaptations to ensure jewellery is safe (e.g. tape earrings, wear sweat bands for bangles). • All children change into clothes that are different to their school uniform. • Two classes change for PE at a time, with boys and girls changing in different rooms.
-There is an option for identified children to change in alternative rooms when necessary). • Any children who are unable to take part in a lesson, they will be given a role within the PE lesson to ensure they are included in the learning that takes place. • There is annual maintenance checks and storage of equipment from external provider. • From a young age, children are able safely move and handle equipment through the high quality guidance of all staff. • All staff are aware of all fire Procedures, where ever they are on the school grounds. • All staff in school are qualified first aiders, and are aware of how to report and • deal with any accidents and incidents.
-When any offsite activities are planned, a risk assessment is completed with • consent and relevant medical details of the children involved. • The school has a Swimming pool procedures risk assessment, which is adapts to suit the needs of individual children.
-10 Staff 10.
-Across school, class teachers, qualified teaching assistants or sports coach may - deliver high quality PE lessons • Just as we expect all children to change for PE, all staff are expected to wear suitable clothing to deliver PE. • In order to use staff expertise effectively, the PE co-ordinator carries out an audit of staff skills.
-Staff can then deliver CPD INSET training days to up-skill all staff.
-11. Extra-Curricular Opportunities • How do extra-curricular opportunities build upon the PE curriculum? • To provide children with additional opportunities to participate in physical activity that is additional to their PE entitlement. • To increase enjoyment and participation in PE, we celebrate weekly successes through PE stars of the week, which are presented during our Gold book assembly.
-L and agreed to be and a stand with the presented with a build be book asserting.
+- The quality and provision of PE are consistent across the school, with termly monitoring from the PE co-ordinator and sports coach, supported by a member of SLT. - Monitoring is done through constant adaptation to the action plan, lesson observations and assessment scrutiny. - The monitoring provides indication for further development in PE, with the opportunity to use INSET days to plug any whole school gaps.

+9. Safe Practice in PE

+- In order for deliver safe practice in PE, we follow strict guidance from afPE Safe Practice in PE Handbook. - The PE co-ordinator and SLT are responsible for Health & Safety/ First Aid, and have written a clear risk assessment.
+They ensure that all staff have seen and signed relevant documentation. - There is a strict jewellery policy throughout school, with particular focus in PE.
+All children should remove jewellery prior to PE, by, if for any reason, children are unable to remove jewellery, they will wear appropriate adaptations to ensure jewellery is safe (e.g. tape earrings, wear sweat bands for bangles). - All children change into clothes that are different to their school uniform. - Two classes change for PE at a time, with boys and girls changing in different rooms.
+There is an option for identified children to change in alternative rooms when necessary). - Any children who are unable to take part in a lesson, they will be given a role within the PE lesson to ensure they are included in the learning that takes place. - There is annual maintenance checks and storage of equipment from external provider. - From a young age, children are able safely move and handle equipment through the high quality quidance of all staff. - All staff are aware of all fire Procedures, where ever they are on the school grounds. - All staff in school are qualified first aiders, and are aware of how to report and deal with any accidents and incidents. - When any offsite activities are planned, a risk assessment is completed with consent and relevant medical details of the children involved. - The school has a Swimming pool procedures risk assessment, which is adapts to suit the needs of individual children.